gwilku/jscan-docs/jeep/jl.rst

 ESS - Engine Start/Stop System
 ==============================

-.. warning:: ESS settings seem to be ignored and **will not work** in your vehicle.
+.. warning:: ESS settings **will not work** on their own and require a small hardware change.

-There is a workaround disabling Engine Start/Stop System is possible, but requires a small hardware modification (reversible) and *will* result in a warning on the dashboard and will disable Remote Start as well.
+To successfully disable the ESS you will need to complete **both** changes below:

 Software settings:
 ------------------